 Meanwhile, Google could continue being a leader in gender diversity transparency by publishing its Morris Numbers and the diversity breakdown of its compensation deciles.
 If Google does it, so might other tech companies who have largely avoided hiring women CS majors from the class of 1994 or any class before or since.
 It is easy and simple to calculate the numbers if you can do the math, and surely Google, Yahoo and eBay have a few people around who can do the math.
 Imagine if companies would compete over their Morris Numbers.
 Imagine if college career offices would not let companies participate in on-campus recruiting unless they published their numbers.
 Maybe Google and those who followed its lead would find after a few years that

-- when the Morris Number in every department is less than 10, and
+- when the Morris Number in every department is less than 10, andthe companies enjoy higher profits and better customer and employee satisfaction and loyalty.
+Imagine.

 - when all the compensation deciles have similar diversity statistics, instead of white men being over-represented at the top and everyone else being over-represented at the bottom,